 Persistent Pulmonary Hypertension of the Newborn (PPHN)

 PPHN occurs when the pulmonary article responsible for delivering oxygen to a newborn shuts down.
 In turn, the infant has a difficult time breathing, which can lead to rapid heartbeats, cyanosis, heart murmurs, and more.
 PPHN is often the result of a difficult birth, yet in many instances it arises due to medical negligence.
-For example, prescription-based medications such as Zoloft, Celexa, and Paxil have been linked to an increase in blood pressure, and during pregnancy this can place stress on the infant.
+For example, prescription-based medications have been linked to an increase in blood pressure, and during pregnancy this can place stress on the infant.
 Other causes include failure to treat maternal infections, failure to detect and prevent infant asphyxia, and performing an unnecessary C-section.

 Birth Injury Law: We must show that the physician acted negligently in rendering your care, and that such negligence resulted in birth injury.

 To do so, four legal elements must be proven: